We live in stressful times, and I am sure many of us will be living times of worry and anxiety.

 You are bound to have more time on your hands than usual, but make sure that you use this purposely.
 It’s OK to be idle and binge on Netflix for a while, but make sure that you also use your time in a way that is meaningful for you and for your life and can create self-growth.
-Maybe you always wanted to take an online course for example, start that blog, practice meditation or simply dedicate some time to an interest that you had in past and the you never quite have the time to follow though.
+Maybe you always wanted to take an online course for example, start that blog, practice meditation or simply dedicate some time to an interest that you had in past and you never quite have the time to follow through.

 5. FIND YOUR TRIBE

 With social distancing or self-isolation you might feel lonely and disconnected but technology is our friend.
-Try to join a local online support groups to make you feel more connected, stay in touch with family and friends, find an online community where you can express your views and feelings and have your voice heard.
+Try to join a local online support group to make you feel more connected, stay in touch with family and friends, find an online community where you can express your views and feelings and have your voice heard.